equinor/appsec/docs/security-champion/stories/index.md

 ## How to get started

-This is just a guidance, you do you when telling this story.
 Feel free to include pictures to illustrate, and provide sources where applicable.

+- **The title:**<br>
+Every story needs a snappy title.

 - **The team:**<br>
 This is normally you and your team.